beavillata/Bancomat/README.md

 # Unito Bank

 Program developed to handle an ATM.
-It is possible to login as a customer to withdraw or deposit money to the account or login as an admin fixing any problem or inconvenience.
+It is possible to login as a customer to withdraw or deposit money to the account or login as an admin fixing any problem or inconveniences.

 **Customers** are able to:
 * Know the current balance;